“Step into the fire of self-discovery. This fire will not burn you, it will only burn what you are not.”

 What you’ll notice here is that this is a by-product of true Observation in our alchemical process.
 In truly observing the state of reality, you recognize and experience the full weight of humanity.
 You recognize the self-destructive tendencies, the atrocities being committed, and also all the boundless love and compassion.
 You take on the full spectrum of human experience and carry that — a weight that would break most people.

-From here, the Overman must evolve into the stage of the Lion:
+From here, the Overman must evolve into the Lion:

 “Here the spirit becomes a lion who would conquer his freedom and be master in his own desert.
 Here he seeks out his last master: he wants to fight him and his last god; for ultimate victory he wants to fight with the great dragon.
 Who is the great dragon whom the spirit will no longer call lord and god?
 “Thou shalt” is the name of the great dragon.
 But the spirit of the lion says, “I will.”
 “Thou shalt” lies in his way, sparkling like gold, an animal covered with scaled; and on every scale shines a golden “thou shalt.”
 My brothers, why is there a need in the spirit for the lion?
 Why is not the beast of burden, which renounces and is reverent, enough?
 To create new values—that even the lion cannot do; but the creation of freedom for oneself for new creation—that is within the power of the lion.
 The creation of freedom for oneself and a sacred “No” even to duty—for that, my brothers, the lion is needed.
 To assume the right to new values—that is the most terrifying assumption for a reverent spirit that would bear much.”